karollynecosta/aws_cloud_practitioner_studies/README.md

 ```
 Hardware Secrets Manager - Serve para o CLIENTE gerenciar suas próprias chaves KMS.
 Quando ele não quer que esse controle fique na mão da AWS.
 A AWS manda um aparelho FÍSICO pro cliente, o cliente conecta isso com a nuvem e esse aparelho gera as chaves.
 ```

+ACL = redes
+Security group = recursos
+SageMaker = data scientists to build, train, and deploy machine learning models Elastic IP addresses are for use in a specific region only and can therefore only be remapped between instances within that region.
+You can use Elastic IP addresses to mask the failure of an instance in one Availability Zone by rapidly remapping the address to an instance in another Availability Zone.